 Here are just a few examples of the value of our network:

 - Fostering new initiatives: In 2003, a small group of members came together to strategize around ways to increase human rights funding to local grassroots organizations.
 What began as a working group led to the launch of the Fund for Global Human Rights, which has awarded over $60 million in grants to more than 400 on-the-ground human rights groups since its founding.

 - Increasing attention to key human rights issues: The Disability Rights Working Group has utilized Human Rights Funders Network convenings to elevate the concerns of people with disabilities and encourage donors to mainstream disability rights into their funding strategies.
 The working group also gathered critical feedback from members on the draft framework for the Disability Rights Fund.
 Established in 2008, the fund has since granted over $17 million to support people with disabilities in 32 countries.

 - Mapping the field: Recognizing that human rights funders and advocates need to understand funding flows and gaps to act as strategically as possible, Human Rights Funders Network undertook the first-ever research and mapping of the field of human rights philanthropy.
-Developed in partnership with Foundation Center, our Advancing Human Rights initiative offers interactive tools to help funders make more informed decisions in their work.
+Developed in partnership with Candid, our Advancing Human Rights initiative offers interactive tools to help funders make more informed decisions in their work.